Troubleshooting Jobs

 The output looks like the following:

-NAME QUEUE ADMITTED BY AGE
+NAME QUEUE RESERVED IN ADMITTED AGE

-job-my-job-19797 user-queue cluster-queue 9m45s
+job-my-job-19797 user-queue cluster-queue True 9m45s

 kubectl get workloads -n my-namespace | grep job-my-job